keygen-sh/keygen-portal/README.md

 ## License

 Portal is licensed under the [Apache 2.0][alv2] license.
-"Keygen" and related marks are trademarks of Keygen LLC, and therefore, use of them is not allowed in forked repositories.
+"Keygen" and related marks are trademarks of Keygen LLC, and therefore, these marks may not be used in derivative forks intended for redistribution.

 ## Contributing